 It’s interesting to read complaints from travelers about the lack of water fountains in Paris.
 Really?
-They possibly walked by the Wallace fountains because they don’t look like water fountains, but they do provide free water…and it’s drinkable!
+All over Paris you can find the historic Wallace Fountains where free, drinkable water is available from fountains which look like sculptures and not your typical modern water fountains.

 Free Water In Paris